 Shop Our Range of Quality Supplies for Horses

 VetProductsDirect stocks a range of quality supplies for horses from some of the top brands including 4Cyte, Virbac, Kentucky Equine Research and Joseph Lyddy.
 We only sell products that we are willing to use personally on our pets, which is why our team of veterinary surgeons and animal health professionals personally approve all items we sell.

 With a team of veterinarians and customer service staff on hand to answer any questions you have about our products, you can shop with confidence knowing you are getting the best price on reputable products.
-You can reach our time during business hours via email [email protected], or by phoning 1300 838 776.
+You can reach our team during business hours via email [email protected], or by phoning 1300 838 776.